ItsAmmarB/StanceModifier/README.md

  **Installation:**
 drag the script folder to yous server resources folder, then go to `server.cfg` and add ``start StanceModifier``.

- **License:** Do what ever you want just don't claim it's yours, give me, TimothyDexter and JediJosh920 credits for the work.
+ **License:** Do what ever you want just don't claim it's yours, give TimothyDexter, JediJosh920 and Contributors credits for the work.